The 20 Best Occupational Hearing Loss Doctors Near Me in Connecticut, US

 English

-Tapan Patel is an Otolaryngologist in New Haven, Connecticut.
+Tapan Patel is a General Surgeon practicing medicine in New Haven, Connecticut.
 Dr. Patel is rated as an Experienced provider by MediFind in the treatment of Occupational Hearing Loss.
-His top areas of expertise are Hearing Loss, Chronic Rhinosinusitis with Nasal Polyps (CRSwNP), Infant Hearing Loss, and Nasal Septal Hematoma.
+He is also highly rated in 32 other conditions, according to our data.
+His clinical expertise encompasses Hearing Loss, Chronic Rhinosinusitis with Nasal Polyps (CRSwNP), Infant Hearing Loss, Laryngectomy, and Endoscopy.

 Experienced in Occupational Hearing Loss